infinitered/ignite/docs/Components-Text.md

 ### `text`

-Text content.
+The `text` optional prop is the text of the component.
 We encourage you to not use this but rather use the `tx` prop instead.

 ```tsx
 <Text text="My Text" />